Tony Mundine (boxer): Boxing

 Mundine challenged Carlos Monzón on 5 October 1974 for the WBA World Middleweight title but lost by a knockout in the 7th round.
 He was undefeated by any Australian boxer during his 16-year career.
 He fought many top boxers including Emile Griffith, Monty Betham, Steve Aczel, Bennie Briscoe and Alex Sua.

+Personal life

+He is the father of former world champion boxer Anthony Mundine, and cousin of Warren Mundine.

+Mundine's older brother Mickey Mundine played in the first Australian Aboriginal rugby league team in 1973.